+Table 6: Average Bjøntegaard delta rate savings of the proposed method 2.2 relative to CE7.4.

+The reported relative run times reported in section are not accurate.

 Conclusion

 In this document a Rice parameter derivation method for coding of dec_abs_level syntax elements is presented that is based on previously decoded coefficient value.
 It eliminates the neighbor template based derivation of the Rice parameter and follows the HEVC design that is used in coding of abs_remainder syntax elements.
 Additionaly, support for partial coding of last coefficient in the first coding pass within the regular bin count limit is added.